Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Cervical dysplasia is a clear change in the number and morphological structure of cells in individual sectors of the mucous membrane of the cervix uteri.
-This condition of the epithelium is considered dangerous due to a high risk of oncology, but with timely diagnosis and treatment, the pathology is reversible.
-Cervical cancer is the third most common among women.
-According to WHO statistics, dysplasia of the cervix as a precancerous pathology is diagnosed annually in more than 40 million women.
-In modern gynecological practice, dysplasia of the cervix as a diagnosis is replaced by the definition - CIN (Cervical intraepithelial neoplasia), or cervical intraepithelial neoplasia.
+This condition of the epithelium is considered dangerous due to the high risk of developing an oncological process, but with timely diagnosis and treatment, the pathology is reversible.
+Cervical cancer ranks third among the most common diseases in women.
+According to statistics collected by the WHO, cervical dysplasia as a precancerous pathology is diagnosed annually in more than 40 million representatives of the fairer sex.
+In modern gynecological practice, cervical dysplasia as a diagnosis is replaced by the definition - CIN (Cervical intraepithelial neoplasia), or cervical intraepithelial neoplasia.

-Causes of cervical dysplasia according to the latest WHO data in 90% of cases are associated with a viral infection.
-Most often, it is HPV - a human papilloma virus, the DNA of this virus is detected in almost every study, regardless of the severity of cervical dysplasia.
-However, etiologically, CIN can be provoked by other factors, including the following diseases, conditions and circumstances:
+According to the latest WHO data, 90% of cervical dysplasia causes are associated with a viral infection.
+Most often, it is HPV - human papillomavirus, the DNA of this virus is detected in almost every study, regardless of the severity of cervical dysplasia.
+However, etiologically, CIN can also be provoked by other factors, including the following diseases, conditions and circumstances:

 - HSV-2 (HSV2) - herpes simplex virus, type 2